awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-datatypes.md

 Required: No

 **PlayerId**
 Unique identifier for a player\.
 Player IDs are defined by the developer\.
-See [Generate Player IDs](player-sessions-player-identifiers.md)\.
+See [Generate player IDs](player-sessions-player-identifiers.md)\.
 Type: String
 Required: No